Mandy-Martin/Butterfly-LLM/README.md

 After log₂(N/B) layers, information from every chunk has reached every other chunk.
 Multiple passes provide multi-step reasoning depth.

+**Empty chunks:** When partner chunks don't exist—during streaming inference (future chunks) or training on shorter sequences—attention for those pairs is simply skipped.
+The routing pattern guarantees that non-existent partners are never on the information path between existing chunks, preserving correct connectivity with no wasted compute.

 ---

 ## Memory Scaling